calogica/calogica.com/_posts/2018-12-17-parsing-nested-json-snowflake.md

 ```

 ### Multiple Levels
-Let's take this one level deeper, by analyzing the cities our persons lived in.
-If we take a closer look, we see that the `citiesLived` key actually contains another array made up of one dictionary per place/country, containing a `place` key denoting the city or country name and an array of the years the person lived in that place.
+Let's take this [one level deeper](https://www.youtube.com/watch?v=XuzpsO4ErOQ), by analyzing the cities our persons lived in.
+If we take a closer look, we see that the `citiesLived` key actually contains another array made up of one dictionary per place/country, containing a `place` key denoting the city or country name and an array of the years the person lived in that place, `yearsLived`.

 We can unroll both nested levels in one statement, by chaining `flatten` functions together.